netrisai/docs/SoftGate-installation.rst

   auto ensZ
   iface ensZ inet static
       address <Management IP address/prefix length>
-      up ip route add <Controller address> via <Management network gateway> # Pleasedelete this line if Netris Controller is located in the same network with the SoftGate node.
+      # Please delete or comment the line below if Netris Controller is located in the same network with the SoftGate node.
+      up ip route add <Controller address> via <Management network gateway>

 6. Reboot the SoftGate